Wednesday December 5, 2018

 Ask yourself: What changes do I need to make as a parent?

 Be careful not to berate your child or yourself.
+Be a good example.
 Strive to be healthy one day at time.
 Falling down and getting up is not failure.
 Falling down and giving up is.
 Feel free to comment below and share your experiences!